American red squirrel: Distribution

 American red squirrels are widely distributed across the North American continent.
-Their range includes: most of Canada, excluding northern areas with no tree cover, the southern half of Alberta and the southwestern coast of British Columbia; the southern half of Alaska; the Rocky Mountains area of the United States, and northern half of the eastern United States.
+Their range includes: most of Canada, excluding northern areas with no tree cover and the southwestern coast of British Columbia; the southern half of Alaska; the Rocky Mountains area of the United States, and northern half of the eastern United States.
+In Alberta, where the species is associated with mature white spruce or conifer-dominated forests, it has been detected in all of the province's natural regions.
 American red squirrels are abundant and not of conservation concern throughout much of their range.
 American red squirrels were introduced on Newfoundland and have lived there in abundance for decades.
-The endangered subspecies grahamensis, found only on Mt.
-Graham, Arizona, was formerly considered a member of this species, but is now considered a subspecies of the southwestern red squirrel Tamiasciurus fremonti.
+The endangered subspecies T. h. grahamensis, found only on Mt.
+Graham, Arizona, was formerly considered a member of this species, but is now considered a subspecies of the southwestern red squirrel (Tamiasciurus fremonti).

+The American red squirrel population on Vancouver Island is geographically and genetically unusual.
+Nuclear DNA places it within T. hudsonicus, while its mitochondrial DNA groups with the Douglas squirrel, a conflict attributed to historical hybridization, with gene flow having occurred between the island population and both mainland species.
+Red squirrels captured near Campbell River on Vancouver Island were introduced to Graham Island in Haida Gwaii around 1950, and the introduced population is believed to have contributed to an increase in Pacific martens on the islands.

 Fresh Red Squirrel tracks in snow.